Marketing Data Management: Challenges and Best Practices

 Marketing teams use marketing management and automation systems to control marketing channels easily.
 These tools let you schedule marketing activities like creating social media posts or automate tasks like sending email sequences.
 They also record data on all marketing activities.

-An average company may be using MailChimp for email marketing, Buffer for social media marketing, and Google Ads for PPC advertising.
+An average company may be using MailChimp for email marketing, Buffer for social media marketing, Google Ads for PPC advertising, and a unified communication solution for SMS marketing or calling.
 The more channels you’re working with, the more tools you have in your arsenal.